 Generally, this means that a required input is not wired, or a wire is broken.
 Press the broken Run button to access the Error List window.
 The Error List window lists each error and describes the problem.
 You can double-click an error to go directly to the error.

 Warnings do not prevent you from running a VI.
 They are designed to help you avoid potential problems in VIs.
 Errors, however, can break a VI.
 You must resolve any errors before you can run the VI.

 Click the broken Run button or select View»Error List to find out why a VI is broken.
-The Error list window lists all the errors.
-The Items with errors section lists the names of all files that have errors.
+The Error List window lists all the errors.
+The Items with Errors section lists the files that have errors.
 If two or more items have the same name, this section shows the specific application instance for each item.
-The errors and warnings section lists the errors and warnings for the VI you select in the Items with errors section.
-The Details section describes the errors and in some cases recommends how to correct the errors.
+The Errors and Warnings section lists the errors and warnings for the VI you select in the Items with Errors section.
+The Details section describes the errors and, in some cases, recommends how to correct the errors.
 Click the Help button to display a topic in the LabVIEW Help that describes the error in detail and includes step-by-step instructions for correcting the error.

 Click the Show Error button or double-click the error description to highlight the area on the block diagram or front panel that contains the error.

 Figure 1.
 Example of the Error List Dialog Box

 The following list contains common reasons why a VI is broken while you edit it:

 If your VI runs but produces incorrect results then you have a functional error in your code.
 LabVIEW has several tools to help you analyze where your VI is not behaving as expected.

 When you run a VI, buttons appear on the block diagram toolbar that you can use to debug the VI.
 The following toolbar appears on the block diagram.